S1014711679/Java/Udacity Java Project 1 - SpringBoot WebSocket - Chatroom/README.md

 # Chat Room
-This chat room application is implemented with SpringBoot WebSocket and Thymleaf dependencies.
+This Chat Room application is implemented with SpringBoot WebSocket and Thymleaf dependencies.
 Maven is used to manage all the significant dependencies.

 ## Background
 WebSocket is a communication protocol that makes it possible to establish a two-way communication channel between a server and a client.